Segelzwerg/Rechnung/docs/usage/installation.rst

     ports:
       - "12321:8000" # You can change to any port you like.

-Don't change the ``depends_on``.
+Do not change the ``depends_on``.
 Otherwise you will run into problems during the migration phase while starting the webapp.

 You have to set some environment variables.
 See the table below for more.